How to Choose The Best Snow Shovel

 How do I prepare my driveway for snow?

 Luckily, we do tend to get a lot of warning before a big snowstorm, which means we can take steps to prepare for it.

 To start, you should aim to seal any cracks in your driveway.
 This is because if water gets in and freezes, it can make the cracks a lot worse.
 It’s best to seal the cracks before the cold weather hits.

 The next step is to clean your driveway.
-I recommend sweeping any debris, then giving your driveway a wash with either a hose or power washer.
+Sweep away debris, then give your driveway a wash with either a hose or power washer.
 If you notice any cracks that become visible once your driveway has been cleaned, these should also be sealed.
-Do this before the temperature drops, so that your driveway has time to dry.
+Do this before the temperature drops, so that your driveway has time to dry without freezing.

-You should also inspect your snow shovel to ensure it’s in good condition.
-A rusty metal snow shovel that’s been in the back of your shed for the last decade is unlikely to be much use.
-If you know you’re in for a tough winter, it’s worth investing in a quality shovel!
+You should also inspect your snow shovel to ensure that it’s in good condition.
+A rusty metal snow shovel that’s been in the back of your shed for the last decade might need to be replaced… If you know you’re in for a tough winter, it’s worth investing in a quality shovel.

 Finally, sprinkle salt on your driveway before the snow begins.
 This will create a barrier between the snow and your driveway, so that the snow can be shovelled away more easily.

 Does it matter if I buy a snow shovel with a short handle?